ori-community/wotw-docs/content/docs/seedlang/index.md

 Every UberState has a unique identifier consisting of two numbers. `21786|49485` is the UberState that tracks whether you collected the spirit light orb right of spawn.

 Every UberState has a name, although it might not be unique.
 The name of `21786|49485` is `swampStateGroup.smallExpA`.
-However another UberState - `21786|52026` - has this name as well, so it's impossible to address this specific UberState by its name.
+However another UberState (`21786|52026`) has the same name, so it's impossible to address this specific UberState by its name.

 To help with that we use aliases.
 The alias for `21786|49485` is `MarshSpawn.FirstPickupEX`.
 By convention, aliases start with capital letters so you can tell them apart from real UberState names.